-Shoulder Impingement Specialist Treating Patients in Houston, Beaumont and Cypress
+Shoulder Impingement Specialist Treating Patients in Houston, TX

 Individuals with shoulder impingement may experience severe pain at rest and during activities, weakness of the arm and difficulty in raising the hand overhead.